gdaverdin/bioinfo/Lab-99-:-Final-Project.md

-For your final project for this class, you have quite a bit of freedom, but the foundation must including generating a genome assembly, transcriptome assembly, or variant identification.
+For your final project for this class, you have quite a bit of freedom, but the foundation must including generating a genome assembly, transcriptome assembly, variant identification or data wrangling and visualization.
 This will culminate in a short presentation (10-15min) describing

 * your experimental design and question,
 * your data source and analysis pipeline,